RomSteady/RTResolutionJE/RTResolutionJE/readme.txt

-﻿RTResolution 0.4.3 (Journey's End Edition)
-Copyright © 2017-2023 Michael Russell.
+﻿RTResolution 0.4.4 (XNA Performance Tuning Edition) Copyright © 2017-2024 Michael Russell.
 All Rights Reserved.

 This software is only to be used with legal copies of Terraria.

+Unzip somewhere OTHER than the same folder that Terraria is installed to.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,